 Retail Store Cashier

-Some companies are willing to trust 16-year-olds with cashier duties.
-These types of jobs can be found at department stores, large retailers such as Wal-Mart or at mall stores.
+Some companies are happy to hire 16-year-olds for cashier duties, and this is an awesome way to get some customer service experience.
+You can find these types of jobs at department stores, large retailers such as Wal-Mart, or mall stores.
 You should be comfortable with basic math before applying for these jobs.

 Macy's, Target, and JCPenney all can hire 16-year-olds for cashier or stocker positions; this will depend on the specific store branch, state labor laws, and the level of maturity of the teenager.